keboola/developers-docs/extend/docker/running.md

 environment configuration for a registered Docker extension (without encryption) or Transformations.

 The [Dry run](http://docs.kebooladocker.apiary.io/#reference/dry-run) API call is the last step.
-It will do everything except output mapping and is therefore useful for debugging an existing application in production without modifying files and tables in a KBC project.
+It will do everything except the output mapping and is therefore useful for debugging an existing application in production without modifying files and tables in a KBC project.